wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 The configuration page displays a drop-down list of four math operators to select from.
 After an operator is selected, it's saved to the tab's `entityId` property with the string **MathPage** appended to it.
 This value is used by the tab page to determine what operation to perform in the tab.

 Locate the `useEffect` method that depends upon the `context` variable.
 This method sets the state of the React component.
-Change the statment that contains the `setText` method with the following code.
+Change the statement that contains the `setText` method with the following code.
 This new code takes the value of the `entityId` property on the tab, removes the **MathPage** string, and leaves only the operator.

 ```typescript
 useEffect(() => {